wildmountainfarms/wild-graphql-datasource/README.md

 * Multiple parsing options are supported allowing for a single GraphQL query to return many different data points with different formats.
   * Each parsing option has its own labels, which can be populated by a field in the response.
 These labels are used to group the response into different data frames.
   * Labels can be used to change the display name by using `${__field.labels["displayName"]}` under Standard options > Display name.
+* Exploded array paths are supported, allowing nested arrays to result in multiple rows, rather than multiple columns.
 * This is a backend plugin, so alerting is supported
 * [Annotation support](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/annotate-visualizations/)